Notice of Pre-AIA or AIA Status

 The Office submits that the foregoing bolded limitation(s) recite additional elements that do not integrate the recited judicial exception into a practical application.

-Accordingly, the recitation of a processor and memory merely describes the general application of mental judgments using a generic computer to determine a path on a road, which does not integrate the abstract idea into a practical application
+Accordingly, the recitation of a processor and memory merely describes the general application of mental judgments using a generic computer to determine a path on a road, and output the determined path which do not integrate the abstract idea into a practical application

 101 Analysis - Step 2B evaluation: Inventive concept – No